FreeRateUpdate/docs/post-leads-api.md

 Error Type | Description
 ---------- | ----------
-authentication | There was a problem with authenticating API credentials verification | There was a problem with sent data. i.e. a required field was missing. verification | Something about the lead itself was invalid. i.e. Loan amount was too low
+authentication | There was a problem with authenticating API credentials validation | There was a problem with sent data. i.e. a required field was missing. verification | Something about the lead itself was invalid. i.e. Loan amount was too low